Lawmakers from Iowa, Nebraska and South Dakota gathered this morning at Western Iowa Tech Community College for the Tri-State Legislative Forum

 “It is something that frankly we could have already tackled and addressed in a significant form if the bank had not been given away to the top two percent of income earners two years ago.
 Tax cuts continue to rob the state from the ability to make some really foundational issues that will make the state be prosperous in the coming decade.”

 Sioux City Republican representative Jacob Bossman said the House could expand the childcare tax credit, which stands an income level of 45 thousand dollars a year, to up to 90 thousand dollars.
-He says that would match up with what we think of as middle-class today.
+He says that would match up with what we think of as upper-middle-class today.

 This morning’s forum was organized by the Siouxland Interstate Metropolitan Planning Council